 The more you practice through those weaknesses, the stronger you’ll be when they happen in real life.

 A common issue that many salespeople hate facing is the budget discussion.
-Most people don’t enjoy talking about money, and most salespeople do not enjoy asking about it.
-So when it has to happen, rapport is lost, discomfort grows, and the conversation can quickly go downhill.
+Most people don’t enjoy talking about money, and most salespeople don’t want to ask about it.
+So, they avoid it until they can’t.
+Because it’s uncomfortable, they lose rapport and trust with their prospect, and the conversation goes downhill.

-But if you roleplay every possible response to the budget question, you’ll be better prepared when you have it with actual prospects.
-This weakness will turn into a strength, and your prospects will notice.
+However, if you roleplay every possible response to the budget question, you’ll be better prepared when you have it with actual prospects.
+You can answer confidently and authentically without discomfort, and you’re less likely to lose their trust.
+That former weakness becomes a strength, and your prospects will notice.

 A Place to Practice

 So why aren’t you roleplaying your sales conversations already?

 Because most salespeople don’t feel comfortable doing it, it can be hard to find roleplaying partners.
 That’s where our Adapted Growth Sales Lab comes in.

 We know there are a lot of salespeople out there who want to get better, who want to practice and grow.
 They just don’t know where to start.